-Pymacaron microservices are configured by default to store their logs in Cloudwatch.
+Pymacaron microservices that are deployed to AWS are configured by default to store their logs in Cloudwatch.
 Logs can be browsed in the AWS console for Cloudwatch under the ‘Logs’ tab for the corresponding Beanstalk environment.

-PyMacaron does not offer monitoring in itself, but is designed to support third party monitoring frameworks (such as scoutapp) and make it easy to monitor custom section of code.
+PyMacaron does not offer monitoring in itself, but is designed to support third party monitoring frameworks (such as scoutapm) and make it easy to monitor custom section of code.

-To activate pymacaron’s builtin support for scoutapp just add the following key to your ‘pym-config.yaml’:
+To activate pymacaron’s builtin support for scoutapm just add the following key to your ‘pym-config.yaml’:

 PyMacaron will then automatically start the scout agent and monitor both your Flask endpoints and your eventual asynchronous Celery tasks.